massoncheg/forgejo-docs/docs/admin/actions.md

 ## Forgejo runner

-The `Forgejo runner` is a daemon that fetch workflows to run from a Forgejo instance, execute them, sends back with the logs and ultimately reports its success or failure.
+The `Forgejo runner` is a daemon that fetches workflows to run from a Forgejo instance, executes them, sends back with the logs and ultimately reports its success or failure.

 ### Installation

-Each `Forgejo runner` releases is published for all supported architectures as:
+Each `Forgejo runner` release is published for all supported architectures as:

 - [binaries](https://code.forgejo.org/forgejo/runner/releases)
 - [OCI images](https://code.forgejo.org/forgejo/-/packages/container/runner/versions)

 #### Installation of the binary

-Download the latest [binary release](https://code.forgejo.org/forgejo/runner/releases) and verify their signature:
+Download the latest [binary release](https://code.forgejo.org/forgejo/runner/releases) and verify its signature:

 ```shell
 $ wget -O forgejo-runner https://code.forgejo.org/forgejo/runner/releases/download/v3.0.0/forgejo-runner-amd64